HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 Around 26.5% of all pages now include `srcset`

-The number of images presented to the User Agents to choose from has direct implications for two main performance factors:
+The number of images presented to the user agents to choose from has direct implications for two main performance factors:

-1. Image breakpoints for performance budget
+1. [Image breakpoints](https://cloudf.com/thinks/responsive-images-101-part-9-image-breakpoints/) (to meet a performance budget)
 2. Caching efficiencies

-The fewer the number of image candidates, the greater the likelihood of the asset being cached, and if a CDN is being used, the greater the likelihood of it being available on a client's nearest edge.
-However the greater the difference in media dimensions, the more likely we are to end up serving media which is less suited to the device and context in question.
+The fewer the number of image candidates, the greater the likelihood of the asset being cached, and if a CDN is being used, the greater the likelihood of it being available on a client's nearest edge node.
+However the greater the difference in media dimensions, the more likely we are to end up serving media which is less-suited to the device and context in question.

 ##### Srcset: quantity of image candidates